patrickenfuego/FFEncoder/README.md

 - `max-merge=2` - This is the default value for presets ultrafast - medium, and is meant to increase first pass speeds for presets slow - placebo. `--no-slow-firstpass` lowers this to 1
 - `subme=2` - This is one of the settings set by `--no-slow-firstpass`
 - `b-intra=0` - Disabled, regardless if it's enabled via parameter or preset
-- `frame-threads=MAX(2, --frame-threads)` - If your CPU supports more than 2 frame threads, they will be used for the first pass only

 ### Exclusive to 4K UHD Content